Guide to Finding the Best Delay Spray for Men

 • Cocaine

 Benzocaine is possibly the most common local anesthetic.
 It was first discovered in the late 1800s and then used medicinally starting in the early 1900s.
 Lidocaine is also a prevalent local anesthetic and the most common one used by dentists.
-You can find either anesthetic in many over-the-counter products, such as cold sore gels or ointments that provide relief from sunburn or poison ivy.
+You can find either anesthetic in many over-the-counter products, such as cold sore gels or ointments that help relieve sunburn or poison ivy.

 The vast majority of people have no problems with either lidocaine or benzocaine, which is why delay sprays are available without a prescription.
 In rare cases, people have allergies to one of them.
 Neither of these topical anesthetics is dangerous except in rare cases or when misused; an allergic reaction is not common, but irritation can occur.
-Studies indicate that 2.4% of the population experiences irritation from local anesthetics such as these.
+An extensive patch test study looking for allergic contact dermatitis reactions in nearly 2,000 participants indicated that 2.4% of the population experiences irritation from local anesthetics such as these.
+More specifically, 1.1% of the study population had an allergic reaction to benzocaine, whereas only 0.8% of the participants reacted to lidocaine.

-People who are allergic to any anesthetic in the amide group should probably avoid lidocaine.
+People who are allergic to any anesthetic in the amide group should avoid delay spray containing lidocaine.
 The same is true of benzocaine if you’re allergic to any other anesthetic in the ester group.
-If you have a known allergy, you definitely shouldn’t use delay sprays that contain the allergen.
-And you should also discuss the use of delay spray with your partner before sex, as the delay spray could trigger an allergic reaction in them.
+If you have a known allergy, you should avoid delay sprays that contain the allergen.
+And you should also discuss the use of delay spray with your partner before sex, as it could trigger an allergic reaction in them.

 What is the best delay spray?